 Tree to 20 m tall.
 Bark dull grey, developing criss-cross ridges in maturity.
 Twigs stout (3–6 mm), green or red-flushed, glabrous.
-Buds large (13–16 mm long), with two scales exposed and a part of a third, shining, fringed with hair at the tip.
-Leaves large (9–19.5 × 8.5–12.5 cm), orbicular to ovate; marginal teeth shallow and even, with apiculate tips 0.7–1.4 mm long; dark matt green above and paler green beneath , glabrous or with sparse stellate hairs, and with long rows of brown fasciculate hairs on the sides of the main veins.
+Buds large (13–16 mm long), with 2 scales exposed and a part of a third, shining, fringed with hair at the tip.
+Leaves large (9–19.5 × 8.5–12.5 cm), orbicular to ovate; marginal teeth shallow and even, with apiculate tips 0.7–1.4 mm long; dark matt green above and paler green beneath, glabrous or with sparse stellate hairs, and with long rows of brown fasciculate hairs on the sides of the main veins.
 Floral bracts large, 6.5–15 × 1.2–3.3 cm, largely glabrous.
 Inflorescences hanging, with 9–13 flowers 15 mm across, beaker-shaped.
 Staminodes present.
-Fruits large (1.2–1.4 × 0.8–1.1 cm), obovoid with prominent ribs, the surface weakly mamillate and covered in a short dense grey tomentum (Pigott 2012, Flora of China 2018).
+Fruits large (1.2–1.4 × 0.8–1.1 cm), obovoid with prominent ribs, the surface weakly mamillate and covered in a short dense grey tomentum.
+(Tang et al. 2007; Pigott 2012).

 Distribution China Sichuan, Yunnan